saraozn/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-* To ensure that your customer list remains neat, PropertyMatch will warn you when you try to edit your customer to have the same **phone number** as an existing customer.
+* To ensure that your customer list remains neat, PropertyMatch will not allow you to edit your customer to have the same **phone number** as an existing customer.
 * Only the phone number is used to differentiate between customers. i.e. Other [parameters](#glossary) can be edited to be the same as other customers.
-* Duplicate `CHARACTERISTICS` will be omitted, i.e. inputting `c/bright` and `c/BRIGHT` returns 1 `bright` tag.
+* Duplicate `CHARACTERISTICS` will be omitted, e.g. entering`c/bright c/BRIGHT` will only record 1 `bright` characteristic.
-* `INDEX` can start with 0, i.e. inputting `editcust 02` or `editcust 0002` edits the second customer in the customer list.

 </div>

 <div markdown="block" class="alert alert-warning">

 **:bulb: Tip:** <br>
+* `INDEX` can start with 0, e.g. `editcust 02` or `editcust 0002` edits the 2nd customer in the customer list.
 * When editing characteristics, existing `CHARACTERISTIC` of your customer will be removed i.e. adding of characteristics is not cumulative.
 * You can remove all your customer’s `CHARACTERISTIC` by typing `c/` without specifying any `CHARACTERISTIC` after it.